 - Consult with your primary care physician: Your primary care physician may be able to recommend a sports medicine orthopedist in your area based on your medical history and individual needs.

 - Check with your insurance provider: Check with your insurance provider to see if they have a list of in-network sports medicine orthopedics in your area.
-This can help you save money on out-of-pocket expenses.
+It can help you save money on out-of-pocket expenses.

 - Ask for recommendations from friends and family: If you know anyone who has received sports medicine orthopedic care, ask them for recommendations.